 Minimum Profits

 ESB uses your account currency for managing martingale.
 Every martingale rally has a risk.
-This means if martingale rally fails, a percentage of your account balance is dropped.
-Therefore, every time ESB enters a rally, this means you accept a risk.
-You can set a “Minimum Profit to Risk” for the target.
+This means if the martingale rally fails, a percentage of your account balance is lost.
+Therefore, every time ESB enters a rally, you accept a risk.
+You can set a “Minimum Profit to Risk” target.
 This means you set a percentage of risk as a profit target.
-On doing this the ESB will automatically trigger a clean close only when the profit target is reached.
-For example, suppose your account is in USD and your martingale are at risk R% and you set the minimum profit/risk parameter to P%.
-Then the minimum profit of a martingale rally is P% from R% of balance for common rallies. suppose you set “P” to 20% and Martingale risk (R) is 10%.
-In this case, if balance is 10000$ then every stop is equal to 1000$ loss and min profit is 200$.
-If the maximum attempt is reached, the profit engine uses the next parameter for check closing profit.
-It is set to zero by default.
+When this target is reached, ESB will automatically trigger a clean close.
+For example, if your account is in USD and your martingale risk is R% with the minimum profit/risk parameter set to P%, then the minimum profit of a martingale rally is P% from R% of the balance.
+Suppose you set “P” to 20% and Martingale risk (R) to 10%.
+In this case, if your balance is $10,000, then each stop equates to a $1,000 loss, and the minimum profit is $200.
+If the maximum attempt is reached, the profit engine uses the next parameter for checking closing profit, which is set to zero by default.

-The market is not stable on Mondays and Fridays and this is the reason that some traders like to have less risk.
-There are also two ratio numbers for Mondays and Fridays: “Monday Profit Ratio” and “Friday Profit Ratio”.
-ESB multiply these ratio numbers to profit for calculation profit on Mondays and Fridays.
-Suppose you set the Friday ratio on 0.7.
-If the target profit in other days of the week is 200$, on Fridays this target will be 0.7*200$=140$.
+The market is often unstable on Mondays and Fridays, leading some traders to prefer lower risk.
+Therefore, there are two ratio numbers for Mondays and Fridays: “Monday Profit Ratio” and “Friday Profit Ratio”.
+ESB multiplies these ratio numbers by the profit for calculating profit on Mondays and Fridays.
+For instance, if you set the Friday ratio to 0.7, and the target profit on other days of the week is $200, then on Fridays, the target profit will be 0.7 × $200 = $140.

-You can set profit of every step manually.
-Just fill the “Manual Profits” field in a comma-separated format.
-In this case, ESB doesn’t use “Minimum Profit to Risk” and “Min Profit/Risk If Max Orders” anymore.
-For example, if you set Manual Profits like this: 5,10,15,8,4,0.
-This means the profit of the first position of the rally is 5% of risk and profit of the first attempt is 10% of the risk.
-The next attempt at 15% and the next 8% and the next 4% and last attempt profit is 0% of the risk.
-In case you don’t enter enough numbers, they will be 0% by default.
+You can set the profit for each step manually by filling in the “Manual Profits” field in a comma-separated format.
+In this case, ESB will not use the “Minimum Profit to Risk” and “Min Profit/Risk If Max Orders” settings.
+For example, if you set Manual Profits as: 5,10,15,8,4,0, this means the profit of the first position of the rally is 5% of the risk, the second attempt is 10% of the risk, the third attempt is 15%, the fourth attempt is 8%, the fifth attempt is 4%, and the last attempt has 0% profit.
+If you do not provide enough numbers, they will default to 0%.